PPHelios/Cafe_House/README.md

 * Arabic Localization (i18 next is already added and configured).
 * Client side Protected routes, db is already protected.
 * The project is still ongoing with pending ideas and testing components so it needs code cleanup.
+* Preact has a code splitting issue so migration to Next js is planned if going to production.